tomwhartung/five_factor_model/questionnaires/3-ipip-300_item-NEO/README.txt

   - The longest item contains 11 words, and there is only one of those.
 - There is a middle "Neutral" option which the Jungian/MBTI questionnaires do not have, which makes things much easier.
 - It's best to do them quickly, without thinking much.
 Get on a roll and it can be hard to stop!

+if you're interested in learning more about the various ffm questionnaires out there, i wrote an article entitled "The Top Five Big Five 'OCEAN' Free Online Questionnaires," which is posted on medium.com here: https://bit.ly/mdm-t5b5 .

 Thanks for taking the time to do this!